Conformal Prediction for Dose-Response Models with Continuous Treatments: Experiments

 \subsection{Synthetic Data}

-We evaluate the proposed approach on synthetic data as evaluating the true individual dose-response curve requires knowing the counterfactuals which is not feasible in real-world data.

-We used three experimental setups using synthetic data, each having different scenarios that change specific parameters.
+We evaluate the proposed approach on synthetic and semi-synthetic data as evaluating the true individual dose-response curve requires knowing the counterfactuals which is simply not possible in real-world data.
+Therefore, to evaluate the method we are forced to use (semi-)synthetic data.
+For the synthetic benchmarking, we used three experimental setups using synthetic data, each having different scenarios that change specific parameters.
 Setup 1 is inspired by~\citet{wu_matching_2024} and Setup 2 follows the experimental setup of~\citet{schroder_conformal_2024}.
-Both Setup 1 and 2 are clarified in Appendix~\ref{apx:synthetic_data}.
+Both Setup 1 and 2 are below.
 Setup 3 is novel, proposed by us, which mimics a situation where, for every scenario, two different possible dose-response functions are possible that each depends on the covariates, resulting in heavy confounding and thus limited overlap.
 For each scenario (over the different setups), 5000 samples were generated using 50 different random seeds resulting in 50 datasets for each scenario.
 These datasets were split into 25\% test (1250), 25\% calibration (1250), and 50\% training (2500) samples.
 For each scenario, two different $\alpha$ (significance values) were evaluated (i.e., $0.1$ and $0.05$ for a confidence of $90\%$ and $95\%$ resp.).
 Each sample in the test set is evaluated using 40 treatment values $t_0$ at equal intervals between the $2\%$ and $98\%$ training treatment value quantile to include varying treatment overlap regions and to mimic the uniform treatment sampling.
 In the results, the coverage of all treatment values and all samples in the test set are aggregated to a single mean coverage for each experiment, resulting in 50 mean coverage results for every method and scenario.